 Proof.
 Let $S \subseteq V(G{SR})$ induce a complete subgraph of G{SR} .
-This means that any two vertices $x, y \in S$ are MMD in G. We now consider the vertices of S in the graph G. If there are three distinct vertices $x, y, z \in S$ lying on a common geodesic, say y lies in an x, z-geodesic, then neither x, y nor y, z are MMD in G, which is a contradiction.
-Thus, any three vertices of S do not lie in a common geodesic of G, and therefore, S is a general position set in G. Selecting S to be a complete subgraph G{SR} of order $\omega(G{SR})$ leads to the desired bound.
+This means that any two vertices $x, y \in S$ are MMD in G. We now consider the vertices of S in the graph G. If there are three distinct vertices $x, y, z \in S$ lying on a common geodesic, say g lies in an g lies in an g lies in an g lies in a common geodesic of g and therefore, g is a general position set in g.
+Selecting g to be a complete subgraph g of order g of order g leads to the desired bound.